mkoperator/cpvm/README.md

 ## Temp Directory (.tmp)
 The temp directory will contain only validated kubeconfigs set to the proper namespace and pv/pvc files in various stages of migration.
 The directory is copied from `.temp-template` directory in the repository and copied as `.tmp`.
- - new_kubeconfig.yaml - location of new cluster's kubeconfig.
+ - `new_kubeconfig.yaml` - location of new cluster's kubeconfig.
- - old_kubeconfig.yaml - location of old cluster's kubeconfig.
+ - `old_kubeconfig.yaml` - location of old cluster's kubeconfig.
- - /to-clean - After export but before cleaning, pv/pvc files are stored here.
+ - `/to-clean` - After export but before cleaning, pv/pvc files are stored here.
- - /to-migrate - After cleaning they are stored here.
+ - `/to-migrate` - After cleaning they are stored here.
- - /migrated - Complete pv and pvcs.
+ - `/migrated` - Complete pv and pvcs.
+There are `.keep` files in the above directories due to git not liking empty directories.